contigiani/hvs/README.md

 ## Setup

-Despite the fact that is a python module, the `setup.py` file does not exists (yet).
-To use the module, make sure that `hvs/` is in a directory included in your **PYTHONPATH** environment variable.
+Despite the fact that this is a python module, the `setup.py` file does not exists.
+To use it, just make sure that `hvs/` is in a directory included in your **PYTHONPATH** environment variable.

 ## Documentation